jeffmerkey/netware-screensaver-linux/README.md

 ```
 *(Note: Debbuild installs the source code files in /root/debbuild/ as top directory)*

-For building or rebuilding RPMS or DEB Packages after you have installed them on your platform, , please refer to the following:
+For building or rebuilding RPMS or DEB Packages after you have installed them on your platform, refer to the following:

 - [Building the Screensaver as an RPM Package (Redhat/CentOS/SuSe)](#building-as-an-rpm-package)
 - [Building the Screensaver as a Debian Package (Debian/Ubuntu)](#building-as-a-debian-package)